kubedb/docs/docs/guides/mysql/upgrading/minorversion/group_replication.md

 section_menu_id: guides
 ---

 {{< notice type="warning" message="Upgrading is an Enterprise feature of KubeDB.
-You must have KubeDB Enterprise operator installed to test this feature." >}}
+You must have a KubeDB Enterprise operator installed to test this feature." >}}

 # Upgrade minor version of MySQL Group Replication